Updated 25/05/2026

 How accurate is ultrasound screening for DDH?

-Ultrasound screening has proven highly accurate for detecting DDH in infants under 6 months.
-The Japanese study demonstrated that trained nurses could effectively perform these examinations in community settings with reliable results.
+The University of Tokyo study demonstrated that trained nurses could effectively perform ultrasound examinations in community settings with reliable results for detecting DDH in infants.

 The University of Tokyo study represents a paradigm shift toward more accessible and comprehensive infant screening programs.
-As healthcare systems worldwide grapple with resource constraints and growing demand for early intervention services, the Japanese model offers a practical solution that combines clinical effectiveness with community-based delivery.
 The program’s success in identifying previously undiagnosed cases suggests that similar initiatives could significantly improve outcomes for children at risk of developmental disabilities.

 Source: Community-based baby hip screening successfully reduces late diagnosis of developmental dysplasia